 Although available influenza vaccines are effective and safe, additional research is needed to improve prevention efforts.
-Most mortality from influenza occurs among person aged ≥65 years (6), and more immunogenic influenza vaccines are needed for this age group and other risk groups at high risk for mortality.
-Additional research is also needed to understand potential biases in estimating the benefits of vaccination among older adults in reducing hospitalizations and deaths (101,193,377).
-Additional studies of the relative costeffectiveness and cost utility of influenza vaccination among children and adults, especially those aged <65 years, are needed and should be designed to account for year-to-year variations in influenza attack rates, illness severity, hospitalization costs and rates, and vaccine effectiveness when evaluating the longterm costs and benefits of annual vaccination (378).
-Additional data on indirect effects of vaccination are also needed to quantify the benefits of influenza vaccination of HCP in protecting their patients (294) and the benefits of vaccinating children to reduce influenza complications among those at risk.
-Because of expansions in ACIP recommendations for vaccination will lead to more persons being vaccinated, much larger research networks are needed that can identify and assess the causality of very rare events that occur after vaccination, including GBS.
-These research networks could also provide a platform for effectiveness and safety studies in the event of a pandemic.
-Research on potential biologic or genetic risk factors for GBS also is needed.
-In addition, a better understanding of how to motivate persons at risk to seek annual influenza vaccination is needed.
+Most mortality from influenza occurs among persons aged ≥ 65 years (6), and more immunogenic influenza vaccines are needed for this age group and other groups at high risk for mortality.
+Additional research also is needed to understand potential biases in estimating the benefits of vaccination among older adults in reducing hospitalizations and deaths (82,175,400).
+Additional studies of the relative cost-effectiveness and cost utility of influenza vaccination among children and adults, especially those aged <65 years, are needed and should be designed to account for year-to-year variations in influenza attack rates, illness severity, hospitalization costs and rates, and vaccine effectiveness when evaluating the long-term costs and benefits of annual vaccination (401).
+Additional data on indirect effects of vaccination also are needed to quantify the benefits of influenza vaccination of HCP in protecting their patients (308) and the benefits of vaccinating children to reduce influenza complications among those at risk.
+Because expansions in ACIP recommendations for vaccination will lead to more persons being vaccinated, much larger research networks are needed that can identify and assess the causality of very rare events that occur after vaccination, including GBS.
+Ongoing studies of safety in pediatric populations with expanded recommendations are needed and are underway.
+These research networks also could provide a platform for effectiveness and safety studies in the event of a pandemic.
+A recent study showed that influenza vaccines contain structures that can induce anti-GM1 antibodies after inoculation into mice (402).
+Further research on potential biologic or genetic risk factors for GBS in humans also is needed (397).
+In addition, a better understanding is needed of how to motivate persons at risk to seek annual influenza vaccination.

-ACIP continues to review new vaccination strategies to protect against influenza, including the possibility of expanding routine influenza vaccination recommendations toward universal vaccination or other approaches that will help reduce or prevent the transmission of influenza and reduce the burden of severe disease (379-384).
-The expansion of annual vaccination recommendations to include all children aged 6 months-18 years will require a substantial increase in resources for epidemiologic research to develop long term studies capable of assessing the possible effects on community-level transmission.
+ACIP continues to review new vaccination strategies to protect against influenza, including the possibility of expanding routine influenza vaccination recommendations toward universal vaccination or other approaches that will help reduce or prevent the transmission of influenza and reduce the burden of severe disease (403-408).
+The 2009 ACIP expansion of annual vaccination recommendations to include all children aged 6 months-18 years will require a substantial increase in resources for epidemiologic research to develop long-term studies capable of assessing the possible effects on community-level transmission.
 Additional planning to improve surveillance systems capable of monitoring effectiveness, safety and vaccine coverage, and further development of implementation strategies will also be necessary.
-In addition, as noted by the National Vaccine Advisory Committee, strengthening the U.S. influenza vaccination system will require improving vaccine financing and demand and implementing systems to help better understand the burden of influenza in the United States (385).
+In addition, as noted by the National Vaccine Advisory Committee, strengthening the U.S. influenza vaccination system will require improving vaccine financing and demand and implementing systems to help better understand the burden of influenza in the United States (409).
 Vaccination programs capable of delivering annual influenza vaccination to a broad range of the population could potentially serve as a resilient and sustainable platform for delivering vaccines and monitoring outcomes for other urgently required public health interventions (e.g., vaccines for pandemic influenza or medications to prevent or treat illnesses caused by acts of terrorism).

-Seasonal Influenza Vaccine and Avian or Swine Influenza
+Seasonal Influenza Vaccine and Influenza Viruses of Animal Origin

-Human infection with novel or nonhuman influenza A virus strains, including influenza A viruses of animal origin, is a nationally notifiable disease (386).
+Human infection with novel or nonhuman influenza A virus strains, including influenza A viruses of animal origin, is a nationally notifiable disease (410).
 Human infections with nonhuman or novel human influenza A virus should be identified quickly and investigated to determine possible sources of exposure, identify additional cases, and evaluate the possibility of human-to-human transmission because transmission patterns could change over time with variations in these influenza A viruses.